hltcoe/golden-horse/README.md

 The original and revised annotated data are both made available in the data/ directory, with prefixes weiboNER.conll and weiboNER_2nd_conll, respectively.

-We composed updated results of our models on the revised version of the data in the supplementary material: http://www.cs.jhu.edu/~npeng/papers/golden_horse_supplement.pdf.
+We include updated results of our models on the revised version of the data in supplementary material: [golden_horse_supplement.pdf](golden_horse_supplement.pdf).
 If you want to compare with our models on the revised data, please refer to this supplementary material.
 Thanks!

 Please note that the updated version provided